 Target Practice

 Grab the Mr. Potato Head accessories and play with them in the snow.
-Build a body and add on the colorful, plastic pieces.
+Build a body and add on the colorful, plastic pieces so Mr. Potato Head can have fun in snow too!

-Have fun and make some memories.
-Whether you’re outside for 10 minutes or three hours have a hot cup of cocoa ready for everyone when the outdoor fun ends.
-Serve with popcorn and you’ll have some happy kiddos.
-Check out these fun popcorn recipes to change things up a bit.
+Have fun in snow and make some magical winter memories.
+Whether you’re outside for 10 minutes or three hours, have a hot cup of cocoa ready for everyone when the outdoor fun ends.
+Serve with popcorn and you’ll have some very happy kiddos.
+Check out these unique popcorn recipes to change things up a bit.